adobe/aepsdk_flutter/README.md

 ```

 ## Contributing

-If you are migrating a plugin for an ACP-prefixed (Objective-C) library to an AEP-prefixed (Swift) library, or need help with publishing, please follow the steps [outlined here](https://wiki.corp.adobe.com/display/adms/Migrating+ACP+Flutter+Wrapper+to+AEP).

 If you are creating a plugin for an AEP-prefix (Swift) library, please follow the steps [outlined here](docs/creating_new_plugins.md)